jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 <img src="/assets/dl/solution.png" style="border:none;width:50%">
 </div>

 The y-axis is $$ W_2 $$ (monthly income) and the x-axis is $$ W_1$$ (years of education).
-Cost responses are more aggressive with $$ W_2 $$ than $$ W_{1} $$.
+Cost responses more aggressive with $$ W_2 $$ than $$ W_{1} $$.
 Monthly income ranges from 0 to 10,000 and years of education range from 0 to 30.
-Obviously, the different scale in these two features causes a major difference in its gradient.
 Because of the different scale, we cannot have a single learning rate that works well for both of them.
 The solution is pretty simple with a couple line of code changes.
-We re-scale the income value.
+We re-scale the income value which is now range from 0 to 10 (Unit 1,000).

 ```python
 def true_y(education, income):